 We are currently working with some of the organisation's involved in the exercise to identify practical solutions to digital inclusion as part of North Tyneside's digital inclusion strategy work.
-This will be paid from NHS Transformation funds.
+This will be paid from NHS Transformation funds and will contribute to North Tyneside's digital inclusion strategy due to be shared in March 2023.